vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 741 commits since the previous release, including 340 fixes.
+More than 744 commits since the previous release, including 341 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Tue May 18 10:12:25 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Wed May 19 02:26:44 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER